EllingtonKirby/EllingtonKirby.github.io/index.markdown

 In concert with data gathered by the CIRCLES Consortium at UC Berkely, I worked to develop encoder decoder and sequence models to predict and generate vehicle trajectories.
 One such experiment can be found [here](https://github.com/EllingtonKirby/VTP-LSTM/tree/master/Ellington-LSTM) where I implemented Lin et al. grid discretized LSTM model for trajectory prediction.

+I also conducted a literature review of encoder-decoder models for the task of Trajectory Generation.
+The goal of the project was to syntehsize realistic and data driven traffic scenarios using the data captured during a live traffic test.
+The new scenarios would be simulated in a traffic simulation and would enable fast iteration and testing of traffic control patterns.
+Generally I focused on Variational Auto Encoders.

 ### Fine Tuning BERT Models for Bio Medical Tasks